ztec/blog/content/post/blog/hello-world/index.en.md

 messages.
 I'm not an artist, I acknowledge some may not like my imperfect boxes.
 Too bade for them, but I have to play the game by the rule, I have no choice.

-I'm completely open to criticism (with all my bias 😉, I can react badly sometimes).
+I'm completely open to criticism (with all my bias :wink:, I can react badly sometimes).
 However, for all comment about form, spelling, grammar, typos I will have only one answer:

 > Spelling, grammar, typo errors on each word ?
 I'm deeply sorry for that.
 Help me fix it.